iainctduncan/s4m-stk/README.rst

-Welcome to the Scheme For Max Sequencing Toolkit!
+Welcome to the Scheme For Max Sequencing Toolkit
 =================================================

 The S4M Sequencing Toolkit is intended to be a comprehensive resource for building sequencers and related tools for live-coding, live-performance, and composition in Scheme For Max.

-The first series (and only so far!) is the Step Sequencer Tutorial series.
+The first series (and only so far...) is the Step Sequencer Tutorial series.
 This includes an e-book(let) tutorial that builds up to a live-codable multi-track step sequencer with GUI and midi example controls.